-- If given a chest band or ACE wrap, continue wearing for 24 hours (overnight). - You may remove the band or ACE wrap to shower.
-Make sure to put the band or ACE Wrap back on after taking a shower. - If you were given a band, wear it for at least 1 week. - Wear loose, comfortable clothing. - Try not to lift your arms over your head to put on T-shirts or sweaters for the first week.
+- If given a surgical bra, breast band or placed in an ACE wrap, continue wearing for 24 hours (overnight). - You may remove the surgical bra, band or ACE wrap to shower.
+Make sure to put surgical bra, band or ACE Wrap back on after taking a shower. - You may start wearing a sports bra for 2 weeks after the 2nd or 3rd day after surgery. - If you were given a breast band, wear it for at least 1 week. - Do NOT wear an underwire bra for 2 weeks. - Wear loose, comfortable clothing. - Try not to lift your arms over your head to put on T-shirts or sweaters for the first week.